 You can see here all the river tourism destinations.
 Check now the availability for your river cruise.

 In the rivers you find more nature and they are wilder than the canals that have been built by humans.
 However, keep in mind that rivers are more prone to flooding and flooding, especially during spring and fall.
 This may lead to navigation limitations that force us - for your safety - to change the port of departure or propose a change of dates.
-The company that owns the boat is not responsible or makes any reimbursement in case the cruise is interrupted or the route you have booked is limited, due to the closure of waterways, repairs, floods, drought or any other cause beyond the control of the company .
+The company that owns the boat is not responsible or makes any refund in case of interrupting the cruise or limiting the route you have booked, due to the closure of waterways, repairs, floods, drought or any other cause beyond the control of the company .
 We send you with the pre-reservation more details regarding the general rental conditions, since this decision is solely and exclusively the responsibility of the company that owns the boat.

 For full weeks the cruises are usually Monday, Friday and Saturday although depending on availability sometimes other days may be possible.
 Check availability or contact us to see what you need.

 Generally the schedule is from 4:00 p.m. to 6:00 p.m.
 Even so, we always recommend arriving an hour before because they will attend you in order of arrival.

 If you have to arrive after hours nothing happens, just let us know to inform the port and leave your boat open to sleep, in the morning you can do all the paperwork.